sphinx-extensions2/sphinx-peek/README.md

 **IMPORTANT this is still in development**

-> Sphinx extension for peeking at internal references
+> Sphinx extension for peeking at references

+## Development notes

 Yet another sphinx-extension for previewing links!